Kevin Grevioux

 Kevin Grevioux (/ˈgrɛvjuː/; born September 9, 1962) is an American actor, screenwriter, director, and comic book writer.
-He is best known for his role as Raze in the Underworld film series, which he co-created, as well as his voicework in the cartoon Young Justice as the villain Black Beetle.
+He is best known for his role as Raze in the Underworld film series, which he co-created, as well as his voice work as Black Beetle in Young Justice.

 Education

 Grevioux graduated from Howard University in Washington, D.C. in 1987 with a degree in microbiology with minors in both chemistry and psychology, afterwards attending graduate school working towards a master's degree in genetic engineering.
 Grevioux began taking screenwriting and cinematography classes as well, and after his first semester of grad school had finished, he moved to Los Angeles to begin to work as a writer in earnest.
 He has written several spec scripts in various genres.
 He also started a graphic novel company called Darkstorm Comic Studios in 2003.